Utah Utes open season at home against the Eastern Washington Eagles - WTOP News

 Salt Lake City; Monday, 9:30 p.m.
 EST

-BOTTOM LINE: The Utah Utes host the Eastern Washington Eagles in the season opener.
+BOTTOM LINE: The Utah Utes begin the season at home against the Eastern Washington Eagles.

-Utah finished 17-15 overall a season ago while going 12-6 at home.
-The Utes allowed opponents to score 63.8 points per game and shoot 39.8% from the field last season.

-Eastern Washington finished 16-3 in Big Sky games and 10-7 on the road last season.
-The Eagles averaged 76.7 points per game last season, 32.4 in the paint, 12.2 off of turnovers and 10.0 on fast breaks.
+Eastern Washington finished 16-3 in Big Sky action and 10-7 on the road a season ago.
+The Eagles averaged 76.7 points per game while allowing opponents to score 71.4 last season.

 The Associated Press created this story using technology provided by Data Skrive and data from Sportradar.